QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Introduction

 We present a self-contained description of the theory and reserve plenty of space for the detailed study of the foundations so that the reader can become convinced that the mathematical and physical formulations are technically sound in every detail.
-This work is organized as follows: Section \ref{sec:Dirac} introduces the spinorial photon wavefunction and formulates the spinorial photon equation, which is the basis of the present work.
-Section \ref{sec:Lorentz} is devoted to the description of Lorentz transformations and their generators, which provide a natural way to introduce a relativistically consistent spin structure to the theory of light.
+This work is organized as follows: Section \ref{sec:Dirac} introduces the electromagnetic spinor and formulates the spinorial Maxwell equation, which is the basis of the present work.
+Section \ref{sec:Lorentz} is devoted to the description of Lorentz and Poincar\'e transformations and their generators, which provide a natural way to introduce a relativistically consistent spin structure to the theory of light.
 The quantum operators in the first quantization of the field are presented in Sec.~\ref{sec:quantumoptics}.
 The spinorial photon eigenstates and their density expectation values and CPT symmetry are described in Sec.~\ref{sec:spinorialwavefunctions}.
 The conventional QED Lagrangian density is reformulated using eight-spinors, and Euler-Lagrange equations are investigated in Sec.~\ref{sec:Lagrangian}.
-Section \ref{sec:Lagrangian2} shows how the eight-spinor formalism of QED enables the description of the generating Lagrangian density of gravity that acts as the basis for the Yang-Mills gauge theory of gravity \cite{Partanen2023c}.
+Section \ref{sec:secondquantization} briefly presents the foundations of the second quantization using eight-spinors.
+This section is provided as a technical tool for interested readers to outline how the key properties of QED emerge from the conventional quantization procedure when eight-spinors are used.
+Section \ref{sec:Lagrangian2} shows how the eight-spinor formalism of QED enables the description of the generating Lagrangian density of gravity that acts as the basis for the Yang-Mills gauge theory of unified gravity \cite{Partanen2023c}.
 Related elegant special-unitary-symmetry-based derivations of the electromagnetic and Dirac field SEM tensors are also presented.
-Section \ref{sec:secondquantization} briefly presents the foundations of the second quantization using the spinorial photon states.
-This section is provided as a technical tool for interested readers to outline how the key properties of QED emerge from the conventional quantization procedure using the spinorial photon states.
 Finally, conclusions are drawn in Sec.~\ref{sec:conclusions}.